readbeyond/aeneas/README.rst

 3.4/3.5, compiling the Python C extensions is quite complex; however, running **aeneas** in pure Python mode has been confirmed to work.

-In any case, **aeneas** should work on any OS, at least in pure Python mode, provided that:
+Anyway, **aeneas** should work on any OS, at least in pure Python mode, provided that:

 1. the required Python modules ``BeautifulSoup4``, ``lxml``, and ``numpy`` are installed, and